ForomePlatform/anfisa/doc/dev/concepts/dtree_syntax.rst

 There are three levels of details in description of Decision Tree Python dialect:

-    - **neccesary level**: the dialect deals with very restricted subset of Python, so only small amount of Python constructions are allowed in it; below is complete description of this subset
+    - **neccessary level**: the dialect deals with very restricted subset of Python, so only small amount of Python constructions are allowed in it; below is complete description of this subset

-    - **good practice level**: some constructions discussed below are recommended as "good practice"; analogous constructions that are not recommended by such a way might be refactored to its "good practice" analogues in process of interactive changes of decision tree
+    - **good practice level**: some constructs discussed below are recommended as "good practice"; similar constructs that are not considered good practices could be refactored to their "good practice" analogues in the process of interactive changes of a decision tree

-    - **simplification level**: since the dialect of Python is very "thin", for purposes of easy typing and reading it suports the following "simplifications":
+    - **simplification level**: since the dialect of Python is very "thin", for purposes of easy typing and reading it supports the following "simplifications":

             - **string constants** can be typed without quote symbols ``""`` or ``''`` if they are correct Python identifiers or constants ``True, False, None``

-            - **lists vs. sets**: in case when code refers list objects with ``[]`` parentheses, it is good practice to use set notation with ``{}``; indeed in practically all cases of usage elements order in "list" does not matter, and ``{}`` are more easily readable
+            - **lists vs. sets**: in case when code refers list objects with ``[]`` parentheses, it is good practice to use set notation with ``{}``; indeed in most cases, order of elements in a "list" is irrelevant, while ``{}`` are more readable

 Top level constructions
 -----------------------